maxtyson123/MaxOS/docs/commit.md

-# OOP Events - 3/10/23
+# Buttons - 3/10/23
-- changed events to be in a more OOP style
+- Fixed the error with the mouse being weird and not sending click events properly, Window was passing X,Y to the mouse instead of mouseX, mouseY.
+(X,Y are keycodes that were included with the keyboard driver)
-- for now old functions are kept for backwards compatibility but may be removed in the future
+- Fixed button releasing error